Robomarti/cyberSecurity23Project1/README.md

 Then you can access the website at http://127.0.0.1:8000/ while the server is running.

-Users have to create an account or login to an existing account, by default there should be a superuser account whose username is admin and password is admin.
+Users have to create an account or login to an existing account, by default there should be a superuser account whose username is admin and password is admin (and username moi and password 123, not a superuser, until I remember to delete it before commits).
+Usually you should not include the database file in commits but due to the nature of this project I have decided to include it.
 To create a new superuser, run the command
 ```bash
 python manage.py createsuperuser